 Sl.
-No. Short particulars of the property or asset(s) [including complete address and location of the property] Pin code of the property or asset(s) Date of creation Amount of CSR amount spent (in Rs.) /Authority/b gistered own eneficiary of the er (1) (2) (3) (4) (5) (6) - - - - - CSR Registration Name Registered Address applicable Not Applicable
+No. Short particulars of the property or asset(s) [including complete address and location of the property] Pin code of the property or asset(s) Date of creation Amount of CSR amount spent (in Rs.)
+Details of entity/Authority/beneficiary of the registered owner (1) (2) (3) (4) (5) (6) - - - - - CSR Registration Number, if applicable Name Registered Address Not Applicable